 - Heart Disease: Heart diseases affect Great Danes; varieties include dilated cardiomyopathy, mitral valve defects, tricuspid valve dysplasia, subaortic stenosis, patent ductus arteriosus, and persistent right aortic arch.
 Prognosis and treatment vary depending on the specific disorder and the dog's age and general health.

 Surgical issues are a bit different for Great Danes than for smaller dogs.
 For any needed surgery, find a surgeon who is experienced with giant-breed dogs.
 Ask for a presurgical blood test and ask them to include a clotting profile (this is not part of typical presurgical blood work).

-- Adolescents: females, 8 cups; males, 9 to 15 cups
+- Adolescents: females, eight cups; males, nine to 15 cups

-- Adults: females, 6 to 8 cups; males 8 to 10 cups
+- Adults: females, six to eight cups; males eight to ten cups

-Coat, Color and Grooming
+Coat Color And Grooming

 The six usual colors of Great Danes' smooth, short coats are: